seabo/blobular/README.md

-  init      Initialize a new blobular store in the current directory add       Add a blob to the store cat-blob  Print a blob from the store cat-file  Print a file from the store. help      Print this message or the help of the given subcommand(s)
+  init      Initialize a new blobular store in the current directory add       Add a blob to the store cat-blob  Print a blob from the store cat-file  Print a file from the store help      Print this message or the help of the given subcommand(s)

 Options: